 The College of Osteopathic Medicine, established by charter in 1964 as the private Michigan College of Osteopathic Medicine, became a component college of Michigan State University by action of the state legislature in 1969.
 The college provides a professional osteopathic physician educational program leading to the Doctor of Osteopathic Medicine (D.O.) degree.
-The college offers Doctor of Philosophy (Ph.D.) degree programs in its basic science departments and Master of Science (M.S.) degrees in Physiology and Pharmacology and Toxicology.
 In addition, the college has a dual degree program that allows students who wish to become medical scientists to pursue a D.O. and a Ph.D. simultaneously.
 A separate program enables students to complete dual degrees, the D.O. and the Master of Business Administration via the MSU Broad College of Business.
 The college offers its preclinical education (first two years) at three sites: the East Lansing campus, the Detroit Medical Center, and the Macomb University Center in Clinton Township.

 The basic science departments of the college are Biochemistry and Molecular Biology, Microbiology and Molecular Genetics, Pharmacology and Toxicology, and Physiology.
-The clinical departments are Family and Community Medicine, Neurology and Ophthalmology, Osteopathic Manipulative Medicine, Osteopathic Medical Specialties, Osteopathic Surgical Specialties, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry, Radiology, and Sports Medicine.
+Students in these departments may earn M.S. and Ph.D. degrees.
+A Master of Science degree and graduate certificate are also available in Global Health.
+The clinical departments are Family and Community Medicine, Neurology and Ophthalmology, Orthopedics, Osteopathic Manipulative Medicine, Osteopathic Medical Specialties, Osteopathic Surgical Specialties, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry, and Radiology.

-The college is integrated with 45 Michigan community hospitals and 30 federally qualified health centers in the Statewide Campus System for pre- and postdoctoral education.
+The college is integrated with health care systems, community hospitals, federally qualified health centers and clinical practices across the State of Michigan.
+The college's Statewide Campus System has been a nationally recognized leader in pre- and postdoctoral medical education.